 In addition to courses taken in Singapore, all students are required

-to undertake an Independent Study Proposal
+to take a Drexel online course or an Independent Study

 Students will receive Drexel grades for this program, which will be factored in to their GPA.
 Review the Study Abroad Grading Scale